 Make connections between cultures, genres and historical moments and, in the process, ask searching contemporary questions.

 Are you interested in how classical music is created, its cultural relevance or the technical aspects of its composition?

 Our short courses allow you to explore musical genres, influential classical musicians or specific compositions from history, examining why they were written and their relevance today.

 Our growing range of self-development courses offer opportunities to discover your abilities and potential.

-These are suitable for both new and continuing students who are inspired to use their journal for personal growth, creative expression and life management.
+These courses are suitable for students interested in exploring their personal growth, creative expression and life management.